Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

-Figure \ref{fig:fig3}a shows the spin-wave output signal in response to the application of a square $30\,\text{ns}$ microwave pulse of constant carrier frequency ($7.9\, \text{GHz}$) as the magnetic bias field is swept across the magnon band.
-Sweeping the magnet current at fixed drive frequency eliminates the effect of the frequency-dependent attenuation of the microwave lines and components on the data.
-The horizontal stripe of high signal intensity from $0$ to $30\,\text{ns}$ is the vacuum signal (i.e.\ due to direct electromagnetic interaction between the two antennae).
-The magnon signal begins to appear at $\sim 75\,\text{ns}$.
-The field at which FMR occurs is $\text{182}\, \text{mT}$.
-When the field is reduced below that corresponding to the FMR frequency (moving from right to left along the horizontal axis of the figure), the drive frequency excites modes of increasingly higher $k$ which have a lower group velocity (Eq.~\ref{eq:groupVelocity}) and therefore take longer to reach the output antenna.
-The progressive weakening of the magnon signal as the field is further decreased occurs due to the reduction in the coupling of the input and output antennae to the magnon system at higher values of $k$ (or smaller wavelengths) as this coupling is proportional to the overlap between the magnon field and the field due to the antenna.
+Figure \ref{fig:fig3}a shows the spin-wave output signal in response to the application of a square $30\,\text{ns}$ microwave pulse of constant carrier frequency ($7\, \text{GHz}$) as the magnetic bias field is swept across the magnon band.
+In oder to investigate magnons with a variety of k-values, we can either keep the bias field constant and vary the carrier frequency, or keep the carrier frequency constant and sweep the bias field.
+Here we choose to sweep the magnet current at a fixed carrier frequency to eliminate the effects that the frequency-dependent attenuation of the microwave lines and components have on the data.
+The horizontal stripe of high signal intensity from $0$ to $30\,\text{ns}$ is due to direct electromagnetic interaction between the two antennae.
+The magnon signal begins to appear at approximately $70\,\text{ns}$.
+For each vertical slice, the difference in shape between the initial pulse and the magnon response is due to the different frequency components within the pulse traveling at different velocities, given by the dispersion relation.
+For each slice, therefore, we sample the dispersion relation with a simultaneous range of frequencies given by the spectrum of our input pulse, which is limited by the $300\mhz$ output bandwidth of our arbitrary-waveform generator.
+The field at which FMR occurs is $\text{155}\, \text{mT}$.
+For clarity, the FMR position is indicated in Fig.~\ref{fig:fig3}.
+When the field is reduced below that corresponding to the FMR frequency (moving from right to left along the horizontal axis in Fig.~\ref{fig:fig3}), the carrier frequency in the pulse excites modes of increasingly higher $k$ which have a lower group velocity [Eq.~\ref{eq:groupVelocity}] and therefore take longer to reach the output antenna.
+As the field is reduced further, the region of the dispersion relation sampled by the input pulse is shifted.
+The power used for these measurements is on the order of $10^{5}$ photons per pulse at the input antenna.
+We previously studied the possibility of reducing the power to the single-magnon power level in our setup for both thin films \cite{Karenowska2015} and YIG spheres\cite{Morris2017}.